simonava5/Final-Project-for-Programming-and-Scripting/README.md

 **Line 18**

-To check the for the amount of each species in this data set
+Check for the amount of each species in this data set.

 ``print(data["species"].value_counts())``